Some Kind of Wonderful poster

 The inciting incident occurs at 12 minutes when Amanda breaks up with Hardy after he humiliates her at a party, making her emotionally vulnerable.
 This creates an opening for Keith, who seizes the moment and asks Amanda out on a date.
 To everyone's surprise, she accepts..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Keith makes the active choice to cash in his college fund to finance the perfect date with Amanda.
+This indicates the protagonist's commitment to Keith makes the active choice to cash in his college fund to finance the perfect date with Amanda.
 This irreversible decision commits him to pursuing Amanda despite the cost, crossing from his safe world into the uncertain territory of acting on his dreams., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Hardy confronts Keith in a brutal showdown, beating him physically and psychologically.
 Keith's dream dies as he realizes the cost of his fantasy: broken family relationships, lost future opportunities, and damaged friendships.
 The image of the "perfect girl" is shattered, revealing the emptiness beneath., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.